EvanForsythe/BB485/week01.md

 ![Points structure of BB 485](/Images/Week01/points_piechart.png)

-**Tutorial Assingments:** Each Tuesday will begin with an interactive tutorial, which will include a small assignment.
+**Tutorial Assignments:** Each Tuesday will begin with an interactive tutorial, which will include a small assignment.
 Students will most often complete tutorial assignments by the end of class.

 **Project Write-ups:** We will spend Thursdays working on a much more in depth analysis of real biological datasets.
 These analyses will require much more time, trouble shooting, and computational power to accomplish.
 These analyses will constitute the weekly project write-ups.
 These weekly projects are the major emphasis of the course because they are your chance to apply your bioinformatics skillset to real-world bioinformatic analyses.